Five of the best board game conversions for your new iPad or iPhone

 "Dungeons and Dragons" has about a thousand different play-aids.
 For the more generic needs, there are hex-map apps, and dozens of dice rollers.

 Fantasy Flight games has taken a slightly different tack to apps for some of its boardgames.
-It has built an artificial intelligence to play its dungeon crawler Descent, which a modification of is coming soon for Star Wars board game "Imperial Assault."
+It has built an artificial intelligence to play its dungeon crawler Descent, and an artificial intelligence for Star Wars board game "Imperial Assault" is now available too.

 If you've got a favorite, leave us a comment and tell us about it!